Sid080802/YouTube_Manager/README.md

 ## File Structure

 - `youtube_manager.py`: The main Python file that runs the command-line application.
-- `youtube_manager.txt`: Stores the YouTube video details in JSON format.
+- `youtube.txt`: Stores the YouTube video details in JSON format.

 ## Dependencies